chriswang8936/dog-breed-classifier-project/README.md

     - Reviews, including unique id for each reviewer and detailed comments
     - Calendar, including listing id and the price and availability for that day

-- goodbreed (Jupyter Source File)
+- dog_app (Jupyter Source File)
-This is the Jupyter notebook conducts all the code and analysis
+This is the Jupyter notebook conducts all the code and analysis and results

 ## Results